Boat in pieces after explosion like a 'sonic boom' felt across Herald Island

 Auckland Rescue Helicopter intensive care paramedic Russell Clark told the Herald yesterday his crew landed at Whenuapai Airbase shortly before 6.45pm.

-Clark said the man was conscious when he reached them but suffered "serious burns".
+Clark said Lawler was conscious when he reached them but suffered "serious burns".

 "With that sort of blast, any sort of explosion, just the sheer forces involved can give you severe traumatic injuries," he said.